-The salary increase assumption is no longer necessary for the actuarial valuation for accounting purposes due to the fact that all active members as at the valuation date are assumed to retire immediately given their age and service levels.
+The salary increase assumption is no longer necessary due to the fact that all active members as at the valuation date are assumed to retire immediately given their age and service levels.

-The discount rate was based on the nominal forward curve for high-grade, long-term Canadian corporate bonds as at December 31, 2014 with cash flows that match expected benefit payments.
-The discount rate was determined using the process outlined by the recently released Education Note from the Canadian Institute of Actuaries.
+The discount rate was based on the nominal forward curve for high-grade, long-term Canadian corporate bonds as at December 31, 2015 with cash flows that match expected benefit payments.